kafeisystems/dd8/README.md

 In order to connect to the site you will need to know it's IP address or port number.
-In Windows or MacOS you may have a menu to do this, but you can always go to the terminal and run "docker ps" to see a listing.
+In Windows or MacOS you may have a menu to do this, but you can always go to the terminal and run `docker ps` to see a listing.
 Find the dd7 image you are running in the list and note the port number.

 ### Access using port number